-The battery failsafe can be set-up to automatically trigger an RTL or LAND when the vehicle battery voltage or estimated remaining power has crossed a configurable threshold.
+The battery failsafe can be configured to automatically switch the vehicle into RTL, SmartRTL or Land mode if the vehicle battery voltage drops below a specified voltage for 10 seconds or the estimated remaining capacity has dropped below a configurable threshold.

 When the failsafe will trigger¶

 If enabled and set-up correctly the battery failsafe will trigger if the main battery’s

 voltage drops below the voltage held in the BATT_LOW_VOLT parameter (or FS_BATT_VOLTAGE in older versions) for more than 10 seconds.
 The default voltage is 10.5 volts.
 If set to zero, the voltage based trigger will be disabled.

 remaining capacity falls below the BATT_LOW_MAH parameter (or FS_BATT_MAH in older versions) 20% of the battery’s full capacity is a good choice (i.e. “1000” for a 5000mAh battery).
 If set to zero, the capacity based trigger will be disabled (i.e. only voltage will be used)

 When the failsafe is triggered: